tango-controls/pytango/doc/quicktour.rst

         tangotest = TangoTest("<tab>

     Now the list of devices should be reduced to the ones that belong to the 'TangoTest' class.
-Note that TangoTest only works in Spock.
-If you are writting code outside :ref:`spock` you **MUST** use :class:`PyTango.DeviceProxy` instead.
+Note that TangoTest only works in ITango.
+If you are writting code outside :ref:`itango` you **MUST** use :class:`PyTango.DeviceProxy` instead.

 Execute commands with scalar arguments on a Device